civicrm/civicrm-dev-docs/docs/financial/OrderAPI.md

 As a best practice which we intend to require going forward, the OrderAPI.create should be called with a status of Pending.
 Then a PaymentAPI.create should be called to record a payment.

+Sample Order.create for Simple Contribution

+Here is how to create an order for a contribution with a quick config price set.
+[Rich to provide drawing inspiration from https://github.com/civicrm/civicrm-core/blob/master/tests/phpunit/api/v3/OrderTest.php and https://wiki.civicrm.org/confluence/display/CRM/Order+API]
+[Rich: we want to create with Contribution status of Pending, not specify the contribution total

+Sample Order.create for Single Membership

+Here is how to create an order for a single membership.
+[Rich to provide]

+Sample Order.create for Single Event Registration

+Here is how to create an order for a single ticket purchase for an event.
+[Rich to provide]

+Sample Order.create for 4 line items

+Here is how to create an order for a membership, an event registration, and two separate contribution line items. [ Rich to provide]